 PointsBet Mobile Betting

-Much like the desktop site, PointsBet mobile betting sportsbook makes it difficult to poke around before creating an account.
-On the bright side, once you have signed up, you’re treated to a much friendlier and intuitive user interface.
+Much like the desktop site, the PointsBet mobile sportsbook made it difficult to poke around before creating an account.
+On the bright side, once users had signed up, they were treated to a much friendlier and more intuitive user interface.

-Everything is clearly labeled, and the font is a good size for being shown in a handheld device.
-The call-to-action paths to enter different sports and betting lines categories are also far more streamlined.
+Everything was clearly labeled, and the font was a good size for being shown on a handheld device.
+The call-to-action paths to enter different sports and betting line categories were also far more streamlined.

-Perhaps the most useful part: PointsBet’s mobile betting slip.
-Not only do they make it easy to add and parlay different wagers, but they’ll alert you if any of the bets or competitions on your slip are eligible for special promotions.
+Perhaps the most useful part was PointsBet’s mobile betting slip.
+Not only did it make it easy to add and parlay different wagers, but it also alerted users if any of the bets or competitions on their slip were eligible for special promotions.

 PointsBet Customer Service

-There is a surprising depth to PointsBet’s customer service.
-They have the usual avalanche of frequently asked questions you can check out, but they also give you the option of sending them an email or starting up a live chat to address your concerns.
-Though we found the response time to be a little slow on the live chat, having it as an option at all put them ahead of select other competitors.
+There was a surprising depth to PointsBet’s customer service.
+They offered the usual avalanche of frequently asked questions to check out, but they also gave users the option of sending an email or starting up a live chat to address concerns.
+Though the response time was sometimes a little slow on live chat, having it as an option at all put them ahead of select other competitors.